Your own effective and affordable pre-workout supplement.

 Training, diet and rest.

-Did you add any ingredients to this formula?
+Would you add any ingredients to this formula?
 Tell us which one in the comments below.

 Good,

-I will try for sure!
+I'll try it for sure!

 How long should I take pre-workout before training?

-Thanks and keep up the good work.
+Thank you and keep up the good work.

 Hi David.

-Well, can I replace L-Tyrosine with N-Acetyl L-Tyrosine?
+Hi, can I replace L-Tyrosine with N-Acetyl L-Tyrosine?

-From studies, L-Tyrosine appears to be more effective.
+Based on studies, L-Tyrosine appears to be more effective.

 In practice, there are those who prefer NALT (N-Acetyl L-Tyrosine) over L-Tyrosine, but also those who prefer L-Tyrosine.